Folkestone Groomers Directory

 • Initial assessment - £47.91 average (ranging from £12.50 to £70)

 Prices vary based on location, facilities, and what's included in each session.
 Some centres bundle additional services like written reports to your vet or structured home exercise programmes.
-Always check current prices with individual centres, as these industry averages may have changed since 2022.
+Always check current prices directly with each centre, as these 2022 industry averages are likely to have risen.

 Does Pet Insurance Cover Hydrotherapy?